Career

-My job is one that didn’t exist not that long ago, and it seems that there is a lot of confusion (understandably so!) about how it all works.
+My job is one that didn’t exist not that long ago.
+It seems that there is a lot of confusion (understandably so!) about how it all works.
 If you asked me to explain the inner-workings of blogging and partnerships just a few years ago, I would have had a very different answer for you than I do today.
 My main source of revenue changed this year as I shifted into blogging consistently.
 Things are always changing and this is an industry that is relatively new – we’re all learning as we go.

 The Business of Blogging: Sponsored Content and Affiliate Links